Get Started – 2018

 - A PRC expatriate who left mainland China within the last 8 years (2009-2017)

-- A Non-PRC citizen currently working or studying in mainland China
+- An American or any other persons currently working or studying in mainland China

-- A Non-PRC citizen who travels to mainland China regularly
+- An American or any other person who travels to mainland China regularly

-(Note: we may verify the interview subject’s residency status; email us at email@example.com if you have eligibility questions)
+(Note: we may verify the interview subject’s residency status after submissions; email us at firstname.lastname@example.org if you have eligibility questions)

 - Suggested ways to find the right interview subject:

-- See if any PRC Chinese are part of your school community — fellow students, teachers, or administrators (or their extended family network), or sister school connections in China
+- See if any PRC Chinese are part of your school community — fellow students and their families, teachers, or administrators (or their extended family network), or sister school connections in China

 - Check with contacts at nearby universities and college campuses